Monodromy of a generalized Lame equation of third order: The case odd, even: Apparent imply Klein four-group

 Therefore, $d=-1$ and then the eigenvalues of $\bigl(\begin{smallmatrix}e & f\\ g & h\end{smallmatrix}\bigr)$ are $1,-1$.
 So there is $P\in GL(2,\mathbb{C})$ such that

 namely

 The proof is complete. \end{proof}

 \begin{remark} It seems difficult to prove whether the $y_j(z)$'s in Theorem \ref{thm-nodd-k4} have only simple zeros or not via the ODE (\ref{3ode}).
-We will prove in a forthcoming work that by using the deep connection between the ODE (\ref{3ode}) and the $SU(3)$ Toda system \eqref{Toda}, the following result can be easily proved by studying the bubbling phenomena of solutions of the Toda system: \end{remark}
+We can prove in another paper \cite{CL-Toda} that by using the deep connection between the ODE (\ref{3ode}) and the $SU(3)$ Toda system \eqref{Toda}, the following result can be easily proved by studying the bubbling phenomena of solutions of the Toda system: \end{remark}

-\begin{Theorem} Each $y_j(z)$ in \eqref{eq-eqeq1} has only simple zeros for any $j\in\{0,1,2\}$. \end{Theorem}
+\begin{Theorem} \cite{CL-Toda} Each $y_j(z)$ in \eqref{eq-eqeq1} has only simple zeros for any $j\in\{0,1,2\}$. \end{Theorem}